 The Advanced Placement (AP) program is designed to provide motivated high school students with post-secondary level academic courses, in the comforts of a high school environment.

 Through participating in this enrichment program, students gain the skills needed to succeed in a post-secondary environment.
-In addition, based on performance on AP exams, students can earn credit, advanced placement, or both for post-secondary courses prior to entering the institution.
+In addition, based on performance on AP exams, students can earn credit for post-secondary courses prior to entering the institution.
 It is recommended that students in grade 9 who are achieving above 80% in their core courses enroll in AP classes for grade 10, and experience what AP is and how it may benefit them in the future.

-École Secondaire St. Albert Catholic High School will be offering advanced placement courses in the following areas for the 2020-21 school year: AP English and Literature Composition, AP Calculus, AP Biology and Physics.
+École Secondaire St. Albert Catholic High School offers Advanced Placement courses in the following areas: AP English and Literature Composition, AP Calculus, AP Biology and AP Physics 1.

 In addition, students may also take advantage of non-traditional AP opportunities including 2D AP Art, 3D AP Art and AP Drawing.